 The Atlantic investigated this phenomenon and discovered that, “buying things that might spoil is an assertion of optimism: It’s “like saying, ‘The storm will be over soon and I won’t be stuck in this situation for long,’” buying perishables may be a simple matter of psychology.

 Duke University behavioral economist Dan Ariely believes that it’s a matter of seeing others doing something and feeling the need to join in.
 “If we go somewhere and we see other people buying those particular things, all of a sudden (we’re) even more interested in those (things),” he noted.

 At the end of the day, it seems that many people would rather be too prepared than not enough.

-Are you prepared for today’s storm?
+Are you prepared for this weekend’s storm?

 Let us know how much milk and bread you have in the comments below!